tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

 # Outro
 I feel that at this point it's already quite a bit for the reader and it's quite tiring to write up everything thoughtfully.
-I still haven't touched topics such as:
+I haven't touched topics such as frontend development or DevOps which could be interesting.
- * frontend development
- * devops
- * data engineering
- * machine learning

- which could be interesting to the reader but I am going to leave them out.

  I hope that some of the engineers are going to relate to my experience and that maybe some of you are going to find this helpful (all those links and tips :) ).